xgagandeep/CS711-team1/README.md

 ## Usage

-Once the model is deployed, users can input operational settings and sensor readings, and the model will predict how many cycles the machine has left before it fails (RUL).
+Once the model is deployed, users can input operational settings and sensor readings, and the model will predict how many cycles the engine has left before it fails (RUL).

 ## Future Improvements